quatrix/bubby_bot/README.md

 # Bubby bot

-Telegram bot that keep track of headache.
+Telegram bot that keep track of headaches.
 It asks you several times a day to rate your headache from 0 to 10 and sends these stats to statsd.

 # Installation